 The defining feature of a conservatory paints this option as a bit of an add-on as opposed to integral part of the building.
 A conservatory should have a lockable door to the main house and not share heating and plumbing services.
 But most conservatory specialists are happy to build conservatory-style extensions that flow with the main house and which have connected services that can support a kitchen, and certainly a comfortable living, dining or office area.

 You will also have to consider the location.
-The best planned conservatory will capitalise on views of your garden.
+The best planned conservatory will capitalize on views of your garden.
 Do you need storage?
-If so, then an orangery style with more wallspace will be more practical then a fully-glazed construction.
+If so, then an orangery style with more wall space will be more practical then a fully-glazed construction.
 For larger open plan spaces, roof lanterns placed above separate eating and kitchen areas add definition.

-Whether you choose to call it a glasshouse, garden room or conservatory there is a range of styles and design features to choose from.
+Whether you choose to call it a conservatory or orangery there is a range of styles and design features to choose from.
 What you pick should ideally reflect your house style.

 The quintessential Victorian house style bleeds into conservatory design, with features such as a pitched roof with ornate ridges and facetted front, like a bay window.

 Often square or rectangular, the early 20th century conservatory is less ornate than Victorian styles with a flat sometimes pedimented front and more useable floor space.

-The classic orangery combines stone or timber walls and corners with tall windows and a flat roof with glazed roof lantern.
+The classic orangery combines stone or timber walls and corners with tall windows and a flat roof with glass skylight.

-Sometimes referred to as a sun room, the simplest shape with a single-sloped roof and usually the longer wall adjoining the house.
+The simplest shape with a single-sloped roof and the longer wall adjoining the house.
 Can be useful for filling in corners and to avoid taking up too much space in a small garden design.

 A vertical and front and steeply pitched roof that can be plain or ornamented.
 The design creates a generous ceiling height.